Cesargarciajr/Galetos-OrderApp-pp4/README.md

 [Back to top](<#contents>)

   ### Orders list
 Once the order is finished user will be redirected to orders list where the user could easily place another order, edit or delete the existing ones.
-It was designed toe be simple and intuitive.
+It was designed toeb be simple and  intuitive.

   ![Alt text](static/media/images/orders_list.png "Order List")